mgifford/drupal-security/src/server.rst

 mass of users and developers (in the web server space) to maintain the code and documentation required for a secure environment.
 Microsoft Windows is not a standard platform for hosting Drupal and is generally not recommended since community support is much less robust.
-It is very difficult to limit exposure on a Windows Server since there are many unneeded pieces of the operating system which you cannot easily uninstall.
+Furthermore, it is very difficult to limit exposure on a Windows Server since there are many unneeded pieces of the operating system which you cannot easily uninstall.

 If you are worried about the server's physical security, you can also set up an `encrypted partition`_ on your hard drive.
-This may introduce performance issues which might cause problems for your server.
+If you do this, be be careful as it may introduce performance issues which might cause problems for your server.
 This document will not be covering `how to set up an encrypted drive`_ but depending on the perceived threats, it may be worth implementing.

 Special consideration should be taken when enabling HTTPS for encrypted traffic on "shared host"-type environments (any server hosting more than 1 domain).